XiaoLIUau/SearchQuery2FuncCall/README.md

 * Evaluated model performance with ROUGH and BLEU scores, with Peft fine-tuned quantized Llama 2 achieving comparable results to proprietary models.

 ## Eveluation and Metric Scores
-The results use random 80 examples in each test dataset below, it would be better for proper comparison using same testing dataset.
+The results use random 80 examples in test dataset for each model evaluation below, it would be better for proper comparison using same testing dataset.
+(Keep the current results due to compute limit, it could be updated in future)

 | Model                                     | Rouge1       | Rouge2       | RougeL       | RougeLsum    | Bleu        | Precisions                              | Brevity Penalty | Length Ratio | Translation Length | Reference Length |
 |------------------------------------------|--------------|--------------|--------------|--------------|------------|----------------------------------------|-----------------|--------------|--------------------|------------------|